cats-oss/Degu/README.md

 }
 ```

-You can get lifecycle method call of all ViewControllers.
+In addition, you can get lifecycle method call of all ViewControllers.

 ```swift
 func applicationProxy(_ proxy: ApplicationProxy, didCallLifeCycle lifeCycle: ViewControllerLifeCycle, ofViewController viewController: UIViewController) {